 Employee classification is when you determine whether you have an exempt employee or a non-exempt employee.
 It is usually done in the hiring process for a role and is even placed in the job posting and job description.
 However, misclassification happens all the time, which results in overtime penalties, and we are here to provide a guide for how you can classify your employees correctly.

 Avoid overtime penalties by ensuring that you are accurately tracking your employees’ hours.
-By using a digital time-tracking system such as Tsheets, you’ll get accurate reports that integrate directly with accounting programs such as Quickbooks, leaving less room for error and more time in your day.
-Click here for a free trial.
+By using a digital time-tracking system such as Homebase, you’ll get accurate reports that integrate directly with accounting programs such as Quickbooks, leaving less room for error and more time in your day.
+Homebase is free, so sign up today.